 The board retains responsibility for a defined range of issues covering strategic, operational, financial and compliance risks, including treasury strategy and new investments.
 Policies and procedures are in place and cover these issues, including delegated authority, segregation of duties, accounting policies, treasury management policy, health and safety policy, data and asset protection, fraud protection and detection, including whistleblowing.
-The risk and assurance committee (RAC) oversee the review of the control environment and the fraud register.
+The Risk and Audit Committee (RAC) oversee the review of the control environment and the fraud register.